-Interview with Nikolai Astrup, Norwegian Minister of International Development.
+Interview with Nikolai Astrup, former Norwegian Minister of International Development.

 Date: Tuesday, July 10, 2018